violet2016/k8s-scheduler/hawq-scheduler-extender/README.md

   name: kube-scheduler # should be system:kube-scheduler
   apiGroup: rbac.authorization.k8s.io
 ```
+

+Notice:
-The name of roleRef should be system:kube-scheduler in 1.11.
+The name of roleRef should be system:kube-scheduler in 1.11.
 Otherwise it will report an error that kube-scheduler does not exist.

 And, even you change it to system:kube-scheduler, it still doesn't have privilege to obtail storageclass, with is needed in scheduler.
 Change it to **cluster-admin** will fix this but may have security issue.